dpinela/mflg/README.md

   - If you want a file browser, use your OS's file browser
 - Have as few configuration options as possible - instead, favor doing the right thing automatically
-- Have a small, easy-to-use command set (i.e. no 4 ways to quit)
+- Have a small, easy-to-use, orthogonal command set
-- Support extensibility only for language-specific features:
+- Support extensibility only for language-specific features that make sense in an editor:
   - Syntax highlighting
   - Autocompletion
   - Inline compile errors/warnings